Loomis History, Family Crest & Coats of Arms

 The surname Loomis was first found in Lancashire where they held a family seat from very early times.
 It is thought that the ancestors of the bearers of Loomis predated Duke William of Normandy and the Battle of Hastings in 1066 A.D.

-Important Dates for the Loomis family
+Early History of the Loomis family

 This web page shows only a small excerpt of our Loomis research.
 Another 126 words (9 lines of text) covering the years 1601, 1602, and 1674 are included under the topic Early Loomis History in all our PDF Extended History products and printed products wherever possible.